connectivecpp/chops-net-ip/README.md

 # Chops Net IP - Connective Handcrafted Openwork Software for Asynchronous IP Networking

 Chops Net IP is a C++ library that makes asynchronous networking programming fun.
 Or at least if not fun, it makes network programming easier and safer, without significantly sacrificing performance.
-It is layered on top of the Asio asynchronous networking library, which can be difficult to use correctly.
-It handles Internet Protocol (IP) communications including TCP, UDP, and UDP multicast.
+Chops Net IP handles Internet Protocol (IP) communications including TCP, UDP, and UDP multicast.
 It is written using modern C++ design idioms and the latest (2017) C++ standard.

 Chops Net IP is not like any other high-level, general purpose C++ socket library.

+Chops Net IP is layered on top of the Asio asynchronous networking library, taking advantage of the portability and functionality that Asio provides.
+However, it simplifies network programming compared to coding against the Asio API, while providing easy scalability through the asynchronous facilities.

 # License